 That’s a tougher problem.
 Not intractable.
 But real tough.

 Why is it so hard?

-For one, the most protein-rich vegan foods also happen to be relatively high in carbohydrates—the very macronutrient you need to limit on keto.
+For one, the most protein-rich vegan foods also happen to be relatively high in carbohydrates — the very macronutrient you need to limit on keto.
 You could load up on a complex blend of legumes and rice to obtain adequate protein containing all the essential amino acids, but you’d end up overdoing it on carbohydrates and knocking yourself out of ketosis.
-Protein is extremely important and hard to obtain on a normal vegan diet.
+Protein is extremely important and harder to obtain on a normal vegan diet.
 It’s even harder on a keto vegan diet.

-Two, the easiest vegan sources of fat and protein—nuts and seeds—aren’t meant to be staple foods.
+The easiest vegan sources of fat and protein — nuts and seeds — aren’t meant to be staple foods for humans.
 No one should base their diet on nuts for a few reasons.

 Excessive calories.
-Nuts can just disappear down your gullet.
-The ability to consume entire sackfuls of nuts in a single sitting without having to remove the shells is a modern aberration, one we’re not really prepared as an organism to regulate.
+Nowadays, it’s easy to plow through large quantities of nuts.
+The ability to consume entire sackfuls of nuts in a single sitting without having to remove the shells (or even in nut butters) is a modern aberration, one we’re not really prepared as an organism to regulate.